alexjasson/templechess/README.md

 TODO:

-- A lookup table for all pawn moves including en passant, the key for the lookup table will be the occupancies with the enpassant square encoded on the back rank.
-Remember that for any given square a pawn only has a maximum of 4 possible moves.
-En passant will be encoded as a move to the side.
-For the pawn, all bits are relevant.
-For example, if we're a pawn on the b file, we want to know if we can move (attack) on file a.
-- Have a pawnMove function that handles all pawn moves, can pass it a piece type to handle promotion.
-Enpassant will be handled recursively.
-  Double pushes will be detected by square differences.
-During move traversal promotions will be handled by splitting 'to' bits into separate bitboards for promotion rank and ~promotion rank.
-- The relevant bits of a white pawn on the 4th rank would be the 3 bits in front of it and the 8 bits on the back rank (for enPassant).
-However the 8 bits on the backrank need only be a power set where each set has cardinality 1 or empty.
-So we have 3^2 * 9 = 72 maximum possible 'occupancy' sets for any given pawn.
-We will need some function to generate subsets of maximum cardinality 1, since currently we only generate all subsets.
-That means the pawns lookup table will take up 72 * 64 * 2 * 8 = ~74KB.
-  ^DEPRECIATED^

 - A function for setting two bits on a bitboard might be useful.
 - Use this algorithm when traversing castling:
   If (castling.rank >= QUEENSIDE_CASTLING || castling.rank == KINGSIDE_CASTLING) {